 Possession of a gun or other firearm in the course of a crime of violence or drug-trafficking offense is a special case.
 The penalty is at least five years for the first such violation, and at least 25 years in prison for each subsequent violation.
 Each of these sentences must run concurrently (stacked) with any other sentence.

 Courts have interpreted “subsequent violation” to include a second firearm possessed in the same offense.
 So a person who possesses three firearms in the course of a drug-trafficking offense is, at least theoretically, facing at least fifty-five years in prison for the guns on top of the sentence for the drugs.

 Need A Lawyer for Federal Defense?
 Call Us

-Attorney Mark Bennett has over twenty years’ experience finding the best approaches to defend federal gun cases.
-If you or a loved one are facing federal charges for delivery, receipt, or possession of a firearm or ammunition, please call us at 713.224.1747.
+Attorney Mark Bennett has over twenty years’ experience finding the best approaches to defend people accused federal gun crimes.
+If you or a loved one are facing federal charges for delivery, receipt, or possession of a firearm or ammunition, please send us a message via contact form.

 If you need to reach us immediately, it’s best to call us directly at 713-224-1747.